DanielBrunnsaker/ProtPredict/README.md

 ?- induce_features.
 ```

-In order to save the features as a .txt document, do the following:
+In order to save the features as .txt documents, run the following commands in sequence:

 **To save the positive examples in order:**
 ```